Skip to main content

 Born in 1971, De Van studied Philosophy at Sorbonne University before enrolling at the prestigious film school FEMIS.
 Here she would meet and befriend future filmmaker Ozon, forming a bond that would fertilise some of the most important and interesting films to ride the crest of the latest New Wave of French cinema.

-De Van’s strange obsession with the idea of an individual becoming increasingly estranged from themselves, was taken to another level in her follow up film Don’t Look Back.
-Sophie Marceau portrays a nervous writer whose first work of fiction is rejected by her publisher.
+De Van’s interesting ideas of an individual becoming increasingly estranged from themselves, were taken to another level in her follow up film Don’t Look Back.
+Sophie Marceau portrays a fatigued writer whose first work of fiction is rejected by her publisher.
 She becomes increasingly cut off from her family and friends.
 She soon stops recognising her own face in the mirror and eventually sees those around her as being different looking too.
 She believes there is another world in the mirror, and before long she becomes the strange woman reflected back at her from the mirror (Monica Bellucci).
 Psychogenic fugue or eerie tale of possession – Don’t Look Back intrigues, chills and showcases De Van’s shrewd aptitude for spinning twisted, brain-teasing stories.

 Popular posts from this blog